 - Move Selected Marker: Turns the cursor into a hand.
 Click and drag the marker to a new location. - Rotate Selected Marker: Rotates the marker or group of markers around the center point indicated by a green gunsight icon.
 If a single marker is selected, this option has no effect unless the center is moved.
 If several markers are selected, they rotate around a point in the center of the grouping.
 The icon marking the axis of rotation can be moved to a new location by dragging it.
-The markers cannot be rotated around their own centers, for instance to turn them sideways. - Flip Selected Marker: Displays a dialog that you use to select a horizontal or vertical flip for the marker.
+The markers cannot be rotated around their own centers, for instance to turn them sideways. - Flip Selected Marker: Displays a dialog which you use to select a horizontal or vertical flip for the marker.
 Stereo Investigator flips the marker around the center defined as the reference point.
 If you uncheck Flip around origin (reference point), Stereo Investigator flips two or more markers only, using their center as the origin. - Delete Marker: Deletes all selected markers. - Hide Selected Marker: Hides the selected markers.
 See Hidden Objects for information on working with hidden objects. - Copy Selected Marker: Copies the selection to the Clipboard. - Place Markers Into Set: Displays the Name of Set dialog box.
 Type a name for the set and click OK.
-Stereo Investigator places the markers into a set. - Change Marker Color: Displays the Color dialog box, which you use to choose an existing color or define a new one. - Rename Selected Marker: Lets you rename the selected markers.
+Stereo Investigator places the markers into a set. - Change Marker Color: Displays the Color dialog box, which you use to choose an existing color or define a new one. - Rename Selected Marker: Lets you rename the selected markers. - Modify Z Position: Prompts you to either Shift Z Values or Set Z Values.
+Shift Z Values allows you to move the marker up or down (by specifying a positive or negative number) a given number of microns.
+Set Z Values allows you to tell the program the correct Z value for that marker.
+If multiple markers are selected, Set Z Values sets them all to the same Z value.